wmejiapalma/wmejiapalma/README.md

 ### What are my plans
 Right now I am working on a Speedrunning tool for Super Mario 64 Speedrunners!
 I have many project ideas to hopefully help runners improve more efficiently and faster.
 It also might look really cool :)
+## The name of this speedrunning tool? _PokeyPrac_
+Find the git repo in my pinned repos :)

 <!---
 wmejiapalma/wmejiapalma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.